History of Middlesbrough F.C.: Robson revolution (1994–2001)

-Meanwhile, Boro were building up an impressive cup run and reached the first senior cup final of their history in March, where they faced Leicester City F.C. in the League Cup.
+Meanwhile, Boro were building up an impressive cup run and reached the first senior cup final of their history in March, where they faced Leicester City in the League Cup.
 The deadlock was not broken until extra time, when Fabrizio Ravanelli's goal looked to have secured the trophy for Boro.
 But Leicester then scored an equaliser and went on to win the replay, through a goal from Steve Claridge.

 Boro's three point deduction eventually cost them their Premiership status and they were relegated on the final day of the season after a draw at Elland Road.
-A week later they lost 2–0 to Chelsea F.C. in the FA Cup final and became the first English club to lose both major cup finals and be relegated from the top division in the same season.
+A week later they lost 2–0 to Chelsea in the FA Cup final and became the first English club to lose both major cup finals and be relegated from the top division in the same season.
 Despite these setbacks, Juninho still managed to finish as runner-up in the Footballer of the Year award to Gianfranco Zola.

 The board kept faith in Robson and they were rewarded with promotion back to the Premiership as Division One runners-up the following season.
 While Emerson, Ravanelli and Juninho were all sold, new players such as Paul Merson, Marco Branca and Mark Schwarzer were brought in, helping the club not only gain promotion at the first attempt.
 Such was Merson's form that he was the only player from outside the top flight to be picked for England's World Cup squad that year.
 Amazingly, Boro reached the League Cup final for the second consecutive year, unfortunately once again losing to their opponents, Chelsea, 2–0 after extra time.

 During this period, Robson also acted as a coach to the England team under Terry Venables.
 Two more secure mid-table finishes followed, but Boro found themselves battling relegation come the 2000–01 season.
 Venables was appointed to work alongside Robson and they comfortably avoided the drop.